-These models assumes that the set of driving causal relations will continue indefinitely.
-In economic models, they thus lack the kinds of closure and balancing rules that constrain economic systems, either inherently or through the actions of markets.
+These models assume that the set of driving causal relations will continue indefinitely.
+Compared to economic models, they seem to lack the kinds of closure and balancing rules that constrain economic systems, either inherently or through the actions of markets.
 Thus systems may explode or crash depending on the calibration of the model.
-Indeed this may represent the evolution of some systems, like the population explosions and crashes of bacteria.
-But it is less credible when applied to economic systems where behavior changes.
-Economic agents learn from past experiences.
+Indeed, this may represent the evolution of some systems, like the population explosions and crashes of bacteria.
+But it is less credible when applied to economic systems where behavior changes and the economy adjusts and tends toward equilibrium.
+Economic agents do learn from past experiences.
 The general reaction to the first oil crisis in 1973 was to increase spending to offset the price increase in oil.
 This led to excessive inflation that took years to control.
 So when the second oil crisis arrived, politicians reacted differently and restrained spending.
-This is a problem for economists as well.
-Their models based on the old behavior did not do well.
+This was a problem for economists who based their projections on models which used the old behavior patterns.
 But it also raises concerns about deterministic systems that do not have market balancing factors included.